node

 +--------------------------------+

-Checks if given node has a relationship of the pattern.
+The procedure checks if the given node has a relationship of a specific type.

 Input:

-• node: Node ➡ node for which relationship existance is to be verified.
+• node: Node ➡ The target node for which the existance of a relationship type is verified.

-• pattern: List[string] (optional) ➡ list of relationship types for which it will be checked if at least one of them exists; if nothing is stated, procedure checks all types of relationships.
+• pattern: List[string] (optional) ➡ A list of relationship types that need to be checked.
+If the input parameter is empty, procedure will check all types of relationships.

 If < is added in front of the relationship type, only relationships coming into the node will be checked (e.g., "<KNOWS"), while if > is added at the end of the relationship type, only relationships coming from the node will be checked (e.g., "KNOWS>").
 Furthermore, if relationship type is not relevant, it is possible to enter only < or > to check incoming or outgoing relationships.